namkoong-lab/SynthTools/README.md

-# Scaling Tools and Tasks and Show Values in Training on Them
+# SynthTools: A Framework for Scaling Synthetic Tools for Agent Development

 SynthTools is a scalable and efficient framework for generating synthetic tools and tasks for agent development.
 It was introduced in the paper "SynthTools: A Framework for Scaling Synthetic Tools for Agent Development."